Journal · May 30, 2026 · 7 min read

 - You want bare-minimum private tracking and already trust Apple: Apple Health Cycle Tracking.

-- You're in a jurisdiction where cycle data could be subpoenaed: Euki, or Apple Health (Apple has stated they will not honor subpoenas for E2E data because they technically cannot decrypt it).
+- You're in a jurisdiction where cycle data could be subpoenaed: Euki, or Apple Health (Apple cannot decrypt end-to-end-encrypted health data, so it has nothing decipherable to hand over).

 - You want open source + Android: Drip.